Ganon-M/ergodox-vim-ubuntu/README.md

+Performance testing and training was carried out on [typing.io](https://typing.io/).
+Relative performance is in comparison to a baseline measurement I obtained using a conventional keyboard.

 | Time (days) | Typing speed (wpm) | Relative performance  |
 | ----------- |:------------------:| ---------------------:|
 | +1          | 8                  | 18%                   |